Reliability-Calibrated Edge-IoT Early Fault Warning for Rotating Machinery with a Physics-Guided Tiny-Mamba Transformer: Industrial Application, Deployment, and Reproducibility

 \section{Industrial Application, Deployment, and Reproducibility}

-We detail the end-to-end workflow, on-device runtime, pilot impact, and released artifacts in a reliability-centered style.
-Deployment assumes \texttt{batch}$=1$ streaming with intensity-controlled decisions under class imbalance and physics-aligned evidence.
-Beyond the specific encoder (PG--TMT), the EVT-based intensity control, dual-threshold hysteresis, and the streaming evaluation protocol are \emph{backbone-agnostic} and apply to any streaming anomaly score.
+We summarize the pilot workflow, on-device runtime, and released artifacts.
+The deployment setting assumes \texttt{batch}$=1$ streaming, intensity-controlled decisions, and physics-aligned diagnostic evidence.
+Beyond PG-TMT, the EVT intensity control, hysteresis, and leakage-safe streaming protocol can be integrated with other streaming anomaly scores~\cite{Siffer2017SPOT,Vignotto2020GPD}.